kweng2/HR-MVP/PRESS-RELEASE.md

 2. Display current high score with username next to it
 3. Display list of high scores with usernames next to it

-Given the above outlines, the username and score should be stored in a database, but only store one entry per user, storing the highest score for that user.
-When the game ends, compare current score and high-score for that user and store if current score is higher than the high-score.
+Given the above outlines, the username and score should be stored in a database, but only store one entry per player, storing the highest score for that player.
+When the game ends, compare current score and high-score for that player and store if current score is higher than the high-score.

+Attempt to use Mongoose to store the players and player highscore.
+User Angular to display players and their highscores.

+Attempt to use window canvas to display the gameboard.